Jimmy Rogers (basketball, born c. 1950): Iceland

 On April 1, 1976, Ármann won Njarðvík, 98-89, in the Icelandic Cup finals behind Rogers 32 points.

 Rogers resigned with Ármann the following season, He was again the leading scorer during the Reykjavík Basketball Tournament with 135 points but Ármann again finished second in the standings, this time behind KR.

-He was granted a leave of absence from the club in middle of December, with Ármann undefeated in first place, to return to the United States due to personal reasons.
-In January 1977, Ármann announced that he would not return.
+He was granted a leave of absence from the club in middle of December, with Ármann undefeated in first place, to return to the United States for personal reasons.
+In January 1977, Ármann announced that he would not return from United States and continue his career.